Woody Allen says 'thrill is gone', next movie may be his last

 Baldwin, 64, had announced the controversial interview on his Instagram account on Sunday to talk about Allen's new book Zero Gravity, but he anticipated the emotions that would be stirred up.

-"I have ZERO INTEREST in anyone's judgements and sanctimonious posts here," he said in his trailer for the interview.
+"I have zero interest in anyone's judgments and sanctimonious posts here," he said in his trailer for the interview.

 Baldwin did not mention the accusations of sexual abuse in the interview.
 Allen has always denied them.